 Application Information and Instructions

 NEH Summer Seminars and Institutes allow K-12 teachers an opportunity to enrich and revitalize their teaching through the study of humanities topics that bear upon K-12 education.
 Participants will receive a certificate upon completion of the program, but the programs are not intended to duplicate graduate-level courses.
-Each institute allows twenty-five to thirty-six participants (NEH Summer Scholars) to pursue an intensive program of study under a team of scholarly experts, who present a range of perspectives on a humanities topic.
+Each institute allows 25 to 36 participants (NEH Summer Scholars) to pursue an intensive program of study under a team of scholarly experts, who present a range of perspectives on a humanities topic.
 Participants and scholars mutually explore connections between scholarship and teaching of the topic.
-In any given year, an individual may apply to two Seminars or Institutes, but may attend only one.
+In any given year, an individual may apply to two Seminars or Institutes but may attend only one.

 A selection committee is comprised of the project directors and two or more colleagues, at least one of whom is a K-12 teacher.
 They evaluate all complete applications to select a group of NEH Summer Scholars and identify alternates.
 Application essays should explain how the specific program will benefit the participant professionally.
 They should, therefore, address the following:

 - your intellectual interests as they relate to the topic of literary adaptation;